njoud-cybersec/Trojan-Detection/README.md

 ## Description
 Machine Learning project to detect Trojan software using SVM and Logistic Regression.

+## Dataset
+The dataset used in this project was downloaded from [Kaggle](https://www.kaggle.com/datasets/subhajournal/trojan-detection/data)
+Instructions: Download the CSV file from Kaggle and place it in the project folder before running the code.

 ## Libraries
 - pandas, numpy
 - matplotlib, seaborn